-We also focus on holistic healing methods such as chiropractic care, meditation and the use of nutritional programs.
+We also focus on holistic healing methods such as chiropractic care, meditation, and the use of nutritional programs.
 Everything we offer helps remove the physical addiction your body feels.
-You can then be better prepared to submit to the therapy and psychological help you most certainly need.
+You can then prepare for a residential treatment program.

-If you or a loved one is dealing with an addiction and wants to stop, the best way to begin recovery is through some type of detox process.
-Our clinicians here at Serenity House Detox in Houston, Texas are prepared to assess your detox needs and direct you toward the most appropriate detox program.
+If you or a loved one is dealing with addiction and wants to stop, the best way to begin recovery is through some type of detox process.
+Our clinicians here at Serenity House Detox in Houston, Texas can assess your detox needs and direct you toward the most appropriate detox program.
 This is done with the goal of preparing you for addiction recovery and preventing relapse.
-By calling us right now at 866.516.8356, you can take the first step towards recovery in a safe and secure environment.
+By calling us right now at 866.516.8356, or completing our secure online form, you can take the first step towards recovery in a safe and secure environment.